morphonets/SNT/README.md

         - In NetBeans: Run _File> Open Project..._, select the downloaded `SNT` directory, and click on _Open Project_
   3. Wait for all the dependencies to be downloaded, and run [snt/gui/cmds/SNTLoaderCmd/SNTLoaderCmd](./src/main/java/sc/fiji/snt/gui/cmds/SNTLoaderCmd.java).

+> :information_source: By default, ImageJ1 cannot run in headless environments.
+To bypass this, Fiji uses a bytecode injection mechanism to patch ImageJ1 at runtime.
+> However, this mechanism is sensitive to the JVM in use.
+If you are unable to run SNTLoaderCmd from your IDE due to misterious `net.imagej.legacy.LegacyService` exceptions,
+> try changing the JDK used by the project.
+A sure-to-work option is to use the same JDK being distributed with Fiji, e.g., by pointing your project to the JDK of a local Fiji install (inside `Fiji.app/java`).

 Useful resources to start hacking SNT:
   -  _main_ methods found on most classes: These test/showcase some of the class's functionality
   -  [JUnit tests](./src/test/java/sc/fiji/snt/),  [Script templates](./src/main/resources/script_templates/Neuroanatomy/) and [notebooks](./notebooks)